1EdTech/openbadges-specification/ob_v3p0/equality-and-comparison.md

 ## Credential equality and comparison algorithm

-Credential equality and comparison is the process to determine whether a [=verifiable credential=] is the same as another one.
+<dfn data-lt="credential equality and comparison">Credential equality and comparison</dfn> is the process to determine whether a [=verifiable credential=] is the same as another one.

 A Host SHOULD treat a credential as the same as another when both the [issuer](#profile) \`id\` and the [AchievementCredential](#achievementcredential) \`id\` are equal after unescaping of any percent encoded characters [[RFC3986]] and truncation of leading and trailing whitespace.